Nasturtium: planting, sowing, caring for

 Botanical data

-La Nasturtium or Tropaeolum is a annual or perennial plant native to Central and South America, belonging to the family Tropaeolaceae.
+The Nasturtium or Tropaeolum is a annual or perennial plant native to Central and South America, belonging to the Tropaeolaceae family.
 There are 80 to 90 species growing naturally in cool mountainous areas.
 Two types of nasturtiums are distinguished: dwarf and climbing.

-The great nasturtium (tropaeolum majus) introduced to Europe as a vegetable plant under the name “Peruvian cress”, is the best known and most widely cultivated in our gardens.
+The large nasturtium (tropaeolum majus), introduced to Europe as a vegetable plant under the name “Peruvian cress”, is the most well-known and widely cultivated in our gardens.
 It has given rise to numerous varieties just like Tropaeolum minus and Tropaeolum majus nanum (a semi-dwarf form), the dwarf nasturtiums.

 Among the nasturtiums grown as annuals in our climates, we sometimes encounter the Canary Nasturtium (Tropaeolum peregrinum), an unusual variety with foliage and flowering very different from its cousins.

-However, the genus includes some perennial species unjustly overlooked in France, such as the tuberous nasturtium (Tropaeolum tuberosum) which is a botanical species, an ancient vegetable cultivated in the Andes for its edible tuber, the tropaeolum ciliatum is a non-hardy bulbous nasturtium.
-Tropaeolum speciosum, the elegant nasturtium is a climbing perennial from Chile that is much more discreet as it is much more delicate to cultivate.
+However, the genus includes some perennial species unjustly overlooked in France, such as the tuberous nasturtium (Tropaeolum tuberosum), which is a botanical species, an ancient vegetable cultivated in the Andes for its edible tuber.
+The tropaeolum ciliatum is a non-hardy bulbous nasturtium.
+Tropaeolum speciosum, the Elegant Nasturtium, is a climbing perennial from Chile that is much more delicate to cultivate.
 The tricolour nasturtium (Tropaeolum tricolorum) is another climbing perennial with early spring flowering.

 Tropaeolum majus – botanical illustration

-The size varies according to species; it is dwarf or climbing and twining.
-The great Nasturtium (tropaeolum majus) or “garden nasturtium”, the tuberous nasturtium and Tropaeolum peregrinum are climbers reaching easily 2.50 m high and more within a few months, Tropaeolum ciliatum can climb at least up to 3 to 4 m, while dwarf varieties like Tropaeolum minus have a compact habit and will not exceed 40 cm in height but will form low clumps up to 1.50 m in spread.
+The size varies according to species; it can be dwarf or climbing and twining.
+The large Nasturtium (tropaeolum majus) or “garden nasturtium”, the tuberous nasturtium, and Tropaeolum peregrinum are climbing plants that can easily reach 2.50 m high and more within a few months.
+Tropaeolum ciliatum can climb at least up to 3 to 4 m, while dwarf varieties like Tropaeolum minus have a compact habit and will not exceed 40 cm in height but will form low clumps up to 1.50 m in spread.

 Whether annual or perennial, they all have a rapid growth.

-The petiole of the leaves twines to allow them to climb willingly on all supports provided (fences, trellises, branches…), without gardener intervention, nasturtiums will spread like a ground cover in all terrains.
+The petiole of the leaves twines to allow them to climb readily on any supports provided (fences, trellises, branches…), without gardener intervention, nasturtiums will spread as a groundcover in all terrains.
 In pots, it will be an elegant trailing plant.

-The perennial nasturtium (like the much-appreciated tuberous nasturtium in cooking) is a rhizomatous plant that develops from large fleshy tubers sometimes bumpy, pearly white or yellow marked with purple.
+The perennial nasturtium (like the tuberous nasturtium much appreciated in cooking) is a rhizomatous plant that develops from large fleshy tubers that are sometimes bumpy, pearly white or yellow marked with purple.
 Like potatoes, it forms clusters that multiply quickly and can be consumed cooked, as crudités or preserved like pickles.

 The nasturtium stretches its slender and brittle stems that climb by wrapping around any support, thanks to the long petioles of the leaves, somewhat like clematis do.
-Most nasturtiums bear typical foliage: beautiful leaves that are deciduous or semi-persistent in mild climates, 2 to 7 cm in diameter, all rounded (peltate) with undulating margins, borne by a central petiole and divided into 5 to 7 rounded lobes.
+Most nasturtiums have a typical foliage: beautiful leaves that are deciduous or semi-evergreen in mild climates, 2 to 7 cm in diameter, all rounded (peltate) with undulating margins, borne on a central petiole and divided into 5 to 7 rounded lobes.

 In Tropaeolum speciosum and Tropaeolum ciliatum, they are palmate and divided into rounded, pointed, and uneven lobes.